the-mhdi/Ethereum-Middle-Client/README.md

 the ProcessedBlockHash and RULE 1 also provide a defense against replay attacks, a malicious actor cannot take a valid PostOp from a week ago and submit it today, because the old ProcessedBlockHash would cause it to be immediately rejected as stale.

-* middle nodes CAN define a PROCESS_WINDOW variable, it's an interval of slots in which an Operation is deemded valid.
+* middle nodes CAN define a configurable PROCESS_WINDOW variable, it's an interval of slots in which an Operation is deemded valid.

 ## Incentive Mechanisms (TBD) :